 - The term of Queen Conch perfectly serves as the currently accepted common name of a particularly beautiful variety of sea snail.
-However, the name of the animal itself remains a source of some confusion, and even a small amount of controversy.
+The name of the animal itself, however, remains a source of some confusion, and even a small amount of controversy.

 - That’s due to the fact that the mollusk has gone by other scientific names in the past.
 The original official name for the creature was Strombus gigas.
 But, that later changed to the distinctive term Lobatus gigas.
 Now, though, it stands at Aliger gigas.

 - Its first official recognition as a distinct species occurred in the year 1758.
 This took place at the hands of the renowned Swedish naturalist Carl Linnaeus.
 His choice of name for the creature held true for more than 200 years, until modern times.

 - Quite fortunately, for the moment, the Queen Conch does not appear on the IUCN Red List of Threatened Species.
 This situation exists because it appears to still have a sufficient population base.
 That, however, could easily change in the future.

 - That’s due to the fact that many experts consider it to be facing multiple threats to its safety as a species.
 One of these consists of over fishing through commercial activities.
 Yet another remains habitat loss.
 But its greatest threat remains climate change.

 Queen Conch Physical Description

 The actual body of the amazing Queen Conch attains a highly respectable size, compared to related creatures.
 The overall length, though, varies significantly, even among individuals, as it moves.
 This obviously makes precise measurements difficult to acquire.

 The body has some distinct physical characteristics, however.
 For one, the soft body possesses a head provided with an elongated snout.
 This also serves as the home of two eyestalks.
 The animal displays two tentacles, and a single, large part known as the foot.